ExeterBScDTS/ECM2429-event-loop/README.md

 ### Disadvantages

 Not imposing a strict sequence of activities on the user now means there is no obvious flow.
-It's not always clear to the user what they can, or should, do next.
+It is not always clear to the user what they can, or should, do next.
 I'm sure you've all experienced this when learning to use a new application.
 Worse still, without careful design it is likely that users will attempt to perform actions in the wrong order and cause a program to crash.

 ### Is this "multi-tasking"?